macrodatalab/spark-bo/README.md

 ```

 ## What is BO
+"BigObject Analytics is an analytic database.
+It is designed to help users easily gain actionable insights from their data and build data-driven applications."

+"BigObject Analytics delivers an analytic framework that unmask the intelligence out of your data."

 ## Examples
 BO data can be queried in pure SQL by registering the data as a (temporary) table.